janushendersonassetallocation/loman/docs/user/quickstart.rst

 Quick Start
 ===========

 In Loman, a computation is represented as a set of nodes.
 Each node can be either an input node, which must be provided, or a calculation node which can be calculated from input nodes or other calculation nodes.
+In this quick start guide, we walk through creating computations in Loman, inspecting the results and controlling recalculation.

+To keep things simple, the examples will perform simple calculations on integers.
+Our focus initially is on the dependency between various calculated items, rather than the calculations themselves, which are deliberately trivial.
+In a real system, it is likely that rather than integers, we would be dealing with more interesting objects such as Pandas DataFrames.

 Creating and Running a Computation
 ----------------------------------